Skip to content

 3. Activate eSIM abroad

-4. Start surfing, streaming, and navigating immediately
+4. Start surfing, streaming, and navigating directly

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.